How to Transfer Money from the UK to Ireland

 However, if you’re not looking to send vast sums of money abroad, P2P foreign exchange firms also come with very favorable rules for minimum payments.

-Transferwise simply requires you to transfer at least £0.01, while services such as Western Union require a minimum payment of £1.
+Wise simply requires you to transfer at least £0.01, while services such as Western Union require a minimum payment of £1.

-While some banks also do not impose a minimum limit on payments, their large flat fees can make small transfers rather uneconomical.
+While some banks also do not impose a minimum limit on payments, their large flat fees can make small transfers uneconomical.

 What are the tax implications of transferring money to Ireland?